 Publishing Your Story

-You may feel that a few notebooks and/or a print out of a computer copy is enough.
+You may feel that a few notebooks and/or a print out of a computer copy is enough when you write your story.
 And in some cases, it may be.

 But if you want to take it to a new level, consider having it published.
 Self-publishing is a rising industry, and there are multiple places you can turn your Memoirs into a bound book.